➥ Loading Saint Helena Island Info

 Credits:

-{a} Daniel Stroud{b} Lynette Stuart (nee Joshua){c} Andrew / Peter Neaum{d} Bob Wilson{e} William Shakespeare, Brutus to Cassius, Julius Caesar, Act 4 Scene iii{f} Radio St Helena/Museum of St Helena, digitised by Burgh House Media Productions
+{a} Daniel Stroud{b} Robert Wilson{c} Lynette Stuart (nee Joshua){d} Andrew / Peter Neaum{e} Bob Wilson{f} William Shakespeare, Brutus to Cassius, Julius Caesar, Act 4 Scene iii{g} Results of a public survey, early 1980s{h} Radio St Helena/Museum of St Helena, digitised by Burgh House Media Productions

 Footnotes: